 Studies have found that cannabinoids, including THC, are effective at treating the more difficult to control symptoms of nausea, as well as preventing anticipatory nausea in chemotherapy patients (Parker, Rock & Limbeer, 2011).

 Cannabis use — more specifically, exposure to THC that’s present in cannabis smoke, has found to be associated with a lower rate of obesity when compared to non-cannabis users (Le Foll, Trigo, Sharkey & Le Strat, 2013).

-THC has been shown effective at lowering pain levels associated with a wide variety of conditions, including spasticity, headache, migraines, and other acute pain and chronic pain conditions (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015).
+THC has been shown effective at lowering pain levels associated with a wide variety of conditions, including spasticity, headache, migraines, and other acute pain and chronic pain conditions (Ware, Wang, Shapiro & Collett, 2015).

 THC has been shown to help prevent damage caused by free radicals and activate a receptor to encourage mitochondria formation, thus helping in the treatment of Parkinson’s disease (Zeissler, et al., 2016).
 In addition, smoking cannabis has shown to significantly improve motor disability and impairments, tremors, rigidity, bradykinesia, sleep and pain in Parkinson’s disease patients (Lotan, Treves, Roditi & Djaldetti, 2014).